michael-lazar/gemini-diagnostics/README.md

 Python 3.7 or higher.

-The tests that inspect TLS certificates additionally require that [cryptography](https://cryptography.io/en/latest/installation/) be installed.
+Checks that inspect TLS certificates additionally require that the [pyca/cryptography](https://cryptography.io/en/latest/installation/) library be installed.

 ## History